-The Gates Conservation Laboratory was opened in the fall of 2015 and it is the home of the Yale University Library's Conservation & Exhibition Services.
+The Gates Conservation Laboratory was opened in the fall of 2015.
 The laboratory consists of a large main treatment space used for both general and special collections treatment, a large adjacent workroom for exhibition preparation, and several smaller adjacent functional areas for specialized work.
 The entire suite offers over 8000 sq. ft. of purpose-design space where conservators, conservation technicians, student assistants, and exhibits staff treat objects from all of the Library's collections.
 The laboratory was made possible through the generous gift of Stephen F. Gates '68.

-Does Conservation & Exhibition Services provide treatment for private individuals or non-Yale collections?
+Does Conservation & Exhibition Strategies provide treatment for private individuals or non-Yale collections?

 How can I become a conservator?